-Carnegie was born in Norwalk, Conn., as Carl Kenagy, which was still his legal name.
-He moved with his family to Missouri as a youngster.
+Born in Norwalk, Conn., as Carl Kenagy, which was still his legal name, Carnegie moved with his family to Missouri as a youngster.
 His interest in sports shifted to announcing after he was stricken with polio, and he began preparing himself in high school by entering every speech contest he could.

 In 1946, he met Speedway owner Tony Hulman, who had just bought and renovated the dilapidated track that had been idle during World War II.
 He hired the young broadcaster, who at the time knew nothing about auto racing.

-Carnegie's career also traced the evolution of the sport, from the front-engine roadsters of the 1940s to today's sleek rear-engine, high-tech racers.
+Carnegie's career traced the evolution of the sport, from the front-engine roadsters of the 1940s to today's sleek rear-engine, high-tech racers.
 When he started, women weren't even allowed in the pits; by the time he retired, Danica Patrick had led the race.
-And the speedway expanded from one race per year to three.

 WRTV, then WFBM, hired Carnegie as sports director in 1953.
 During his tenure as a sportscaster, he traveled to Japan and Mexico to cover the Olympics, and was on the public address system when underdog Milan High School famously won the Indiana state high school championship in 1954, which led to a cameo in the movie "Hoosiers."